chihirobelmo/DCS-World-Range-Training-Officer/README.md

 ## Log file save

-Log files will be saved to Saved Games\DCS.openbeta\Tracks You have to edit DCS World OpenBeta/Scripts/missionScripting.lua and coment out lines as follows:
+Log files will be saved to Saved Games\DCS.openbeta\Tracks
+You have to edit DCS World OpenBeta/Scripts/missionScripting.lua and comment out lines as follows:
 ```Lua
 do
 -- sanitizeModule('os')